 SBM is proud to welcome the following master lecturers to the 2018 Annual Meeting!

-Karen Emmons, PhD, is a leader in health promotion and cancer prevention research.
-She was one of the first researchers to use web technologies to tackle health behavior change and encourage wide uptake of interventions.
+Karen Emmons, PhD, is a leader in health promotion research, cancer prevention research, and implementation science.
+She was one of the first researchers to use web technologies to tackle health behavior change and to encourage wide uptake and scalability of cancer prevention interventions, particularly for low-income and under-resourced communities.
+Dr. Emmons’ research has also focused on reducing the prevalence of multiple behavioral risk factors for cancer, including tobacco use and physical inactivity.
 Her work earned her SBM’s 2017 Distinguished Scientist Award.
 Dr. Emmons is a past SBM president and dean for academic affairs at the Harvard T.H.
 Chan School of Public Health.

-Joe Smyser, PhD, MSPH, designs marketing strategies for behavior change campaigns.
-He has worked with the Centers for Disease Control and Prevention, the Food and Drug Administration, USAID, Google, and the Peace Corps, among other high-profile clients.
-(He serves as director of strategy and partnerships for Big Boi of Grammy award-winning hip-hop duo Outkast!)
-Dr. Smyser is CEO of The Public Good Projects, a nonprofit that uses the power of mass media to solve social problems.
+Joe Smyser, PhD, MSPH, has worked at the intersection of public health and marketing throughout his career.
+He believes in using marketing strategies to achieve behavior change.
+He has designed marketing campaigns for the Centers for Disease Control and Prevention, and the Food and Drug Administration.
+He has worked with USAID, Google, and the Peace Corps, among other high-profile clients.
+(He also served as director of strategy and partnerships for Big Boi of Grammy-winning hip-hop duo Outkast!)
+Dr. Smyser has engaged in public health collaborations with Tumblr, Buzzfeed, and other media and technology companies.
+He is CEO of The Public Good Projects, a nonprofit that uses the power of mass media to solve social problems.

 Saturday, April 14; 8:30 – 9:30 a.m.; Grand Ballroom B